0065paula/docs/source/h5_doc.md

 ![](ide_dashboard_access.png)<br />

 ####Stack creation button
 A "Create new Stack" has been implemented to help you creating new Stacks with MadeiraCloud IDE.
 You can find it on the tol left of the dashboard.
-Please, go through <a href="" style="color: red;">Classic mode - Part 1.</a> tutorial to learn how to create a Stack.<br /><br />
+Please, go through [Classic mode - Part 1.](#overview) tutorial to learn how to create a Stack.<br /><br />
 ![](ide_dashboard_newstack.png)<br />

 ####2.2 Main view